zibojia/COCOCO/README.md

 #### Step2.
 Install the requirements
 *If you update your enviroments successfully, then try to install the dependencies by pip.*

-* Install the dependencies

   ```shell
   # Install the CoCoCo dependencies
   pip3 install -r requirements.txt
   ```
-* Compile the SAM2

   ```shell
   # Compile the SAM2
   pip3 install -e .